IBM/BluePic/README.md

 1. On the next page, enter your Facebook application ID (see [Create an application instance on Facebook](#1-create-an-application-instance-on-facebook) section for further details).
 Click on the Save button.
 <p align="center"><img src="Imgs/facebook-mca-setup.png"  alt="Drawing" height=250 border=0 /></p>

+1. One more thing that needs to be done for MCA to work properly is that you need add the `tenantId` for MCA into the `bluemix.plist` for BluePic-iOS.
+We get the `tenantId ` by viewing our credentials for the Mobile-Client-Access service in Bluemix, all your services should be under the "Connections" of your app.
+Once there, click on the "View Credentials" or "Show Credentials" button for your MCA service and you should see the `tenantId ` pop up, among other values.
+Now, simply put that value into your `bluemix.plist` corresponding with the `mcaTenantId` key.

 1. Facebook authentication with Bluemix Mobile Client Access is now completely set up!

 ### 3. Configure Bluemix Push service